tobyhodges/studious-happiness/episodes/31-cmd-line.md

 # because we are no longer in a notebook
 import matplotlib.pyplot as plt

-# load data and transpose so that country names are
-# the columns and their gdp data becomes the rows

 filename = 'gapminder_gdp_oceania.csv'

 # read data into a pandas dataframe and transpose